-^{} We thank the Common App for its close partnership and data sharing, including incredible support from Niki Patel and Preston Magouirk.
-This draft has benefitted from feedback by discussants and seminar participants at the Association for Education Finance and Policy, the University of Pennsylvania, and the University of Wisconsin-Madison, including Jeff Smith.
-This work was supported in part by funding from the Institute of Education Sciences, U.S. Department of Education, under Grant R305B200035, and the Spencer Foundation.
-Any views or opinions expressed are those of the authors alone.
-The authors have no formal affiliation with the Common App and received no financial or other compensation from this partnership.
+We thank the Common App for its close partnership and data sharing, including incredible support from Niki Patel and Preston Magouirk.
+We also thank session and seminar participants from the Association for Education Finance and Policy, the University of Pennsylvania, and the University of Wisconsin-Madison for helpful feedback.
+This work was supported by funding from the Institute of Education Sciences (R305B200035) and the Spencer Foundation.
+The authors have no formal affiliation with Common App and received no compensation from this partnership.
+Any views, opinions, or errors are the authors' alone.